torvalds/linux/Documentation/driver-api/usb/gadget.rst

 The first hardware supporting this API was the NetChip 2280 controller, which supports USB 2.0 high speed and is based on PCI.
 This is the ``net2280`` driver module.
-The driver supports Linux kernel versions 2.4 and 2.6; contact NetChip Technologies for development boards and product information.
+The driver supports GNU/Linux kernel versions 2.4 and 2.6; contact NetChip Technologies for development boards and product information.